|Professor Ben Marwick (read about my values, ethics & expectations from students)

 The small things are in-class participation activities, out-of-class reading annotations and viewing notes.
 The in-class activities will occur in each lecture.
 They activities will mostly be small group discussion and Poll Everywhere responses, though occasionally we may collect responses on paper or by an online quiz.
 These activities will be focused on the describe, judge, analyse, and identify learning goals described above.
 The out-of-class reading annotations require you to closely read one scholarly journal article per week, add your annotations to the article and respond to annotations from other students.
 This activity is focused on the learning goals of judging and understanding, as noted above.
 The viewing notes is your journal of reactions to the films we watch in class.
 You will update these weekly after watching each film, and you need to show some reflection on the film you just watched and the previous films watched in the class.
 This is focused on the learning goals of constructing and evaluating.

 The big things are a short scholarly essay, and a media project.
 The short essay is a formal, technical analysis of a film with archaeological content that is similar to one of ones we watch in the class (you cannot write about a film we watch in class).
 This will be due at the middle of the quarter.
 This activity is focused on the learning goals of describing, analysing, and interpreting.
-The media project is a group project that has two parts: a media product (such as a short film, animation, comic, song, etc.) and a formal written commentary.
+The unessay is a group project that will have more information available in a few days.
 This is due in the second last week of classes.
 This is focused on the learning goals of describing, judging and constructing.

 From time to time we will request your feedback and responses using an online quiz or similar.
 The will be infrequent and easy.
 They are not graded and will not form part of your final grade for the class.
 The purpose of these is to encourage you to participate and find meaning in your experience of this class in ways that are not focussed on getting a grade.
 We do this because it will help you to prepare to participate effectively in civil society, where we often things because we believe in their essential worth, rather than to get a higher salary or improve our status in material ways.